 - Your starter isn’t sufficiently mature.
 Yes it’s bubbly, yes it’s thick, but sometimes newer starters take a while to get into the swing of things.
 It’s reasonable to expect your starter to start producing more loft in your loaves after a month or so.

 - Your kitchen isn’t warm enough.
 I think a lot of people underestimate the importance of warmth in the sourdough process.
 They also underestimate just how warm a starter/loaf likes to be.
 If you can’t use an oven light, a proofing box or something with consistent heat, you will find it a lot harder to create a lofty loaf in the cooler months.
 That’s just the nature of the beast.
+Similarly, an oven that isn’t hot enough won’t provide this gluten-free ‘white bread’ sourdough with the oven spring it needs.

 - Your proofing vessel is wide and flat.
 This seems too obvious, but it’s a real thing.
 Because a high hydration dough (and gluten free sourdough in general) doesn’t have much strength, it will mould to the shape it is placed in.
 Try to find a banneton with a deeper base, or use a round bottomed bowl.
-You can also, as we will discuss in the method section, cold ferment your dough.
-This means placing it in the fridge overnight, and it will help the dough stand a little more upright.

 - Your proofing time was off.
 Proofing is an art that you really just have to master with experience.
 Personally I still don’t think I am 100% with my proofing, but I’m getting better with time.